-To fund the remaining portion of the purchase price of the vessels we have contracted to acquire, we will require in the range of approximately \$500 to \$600 million in equity capital or other capital.
-We must raise this capital over an approximate two year period commencing in 2010.
-The current state of global financial markets and current economic conditions might adversely impact our ability to issue additional equity at prices which will not be dilutive to our existing shareholders or preclude us from issuing equity at all.
+The continuation of the recent state of global financial markets and economic conditions might adversely impact our ability to issue additional equity at prices which will not be dilutive to our existing shareholders or preclude us from issuing equity at all.
 In addition, our credit facilities contain "gearing" covenants, which prohibit us from incurring total borrowings in an amount greater than 65% of our total assets.
-Also, our \$1.3 Billion Credit Agreement contains a loan to market value ratio requirement that must be met before we can borrow funds under that facility.
-If the market value of the vessels securing that credit facility declines, the amount that we may borrow thereunder will be limited.
+Also, our \$1.3 Billion Credit Agreement contains a loan to market value ratio requirement that must be met before we can borrow additional funds under that facility.
+Based on a valuation obtained in December of 2009 (which was on a without charter basis as required by our credit facility), the market decline in the value of the vessels securing that credit facility has impacted our ability to draw under this facility.
+We are currently unable to borrow the remaining approximately \$267 million available under the facility.
 Further, even if we are not in breach of the gearing covenants and the market value of our vessels has not declined, lenders under our credit facilities may be unable to meet their funding obligations or may refuse to do so because of poor market conditions or because of their own financial condition.
 As a result, we may not be able to borrow funds with which to complete the acquisition of the remaining vessels in our contracted fleet or to further expand the size of our fleet.